mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 equipment in the Imperium.

 Sternmetal tends to do things on a large scale if they are worth doing at all.
-‘Corp Towns’ are not uncommon where Sternmetal has brought an entire colony of workers and their families into an area or recruited them and provided a ready–made settlement.
+'Corp Towns' are not uncommon where Sternmetal has brought an entire colony of workers and their families into an area or recruited them and provided a ready–made settlement.
 Living conditions are generally very good in the corp–towns, and in many